High school - college level

 Virtual Chembook - a nicely-done site by Charles Ophardt of Elmhurst College covers a wide swath of general, organic, and environmental chemistry.
 All the pages have a similar format, with text in one column and illustrations (usually very good ones) at the side.
 The text material is interesting and well written without attempting to be encyclopedic.

-Chemistry blogs, lectures and podcasts
+Chemistry blogs, lectures and instructional methods

 Michelle Francl of Bryn Mawr College has an engaging and insightful series of commentaries relating to selected first-year Chemistry topics, and on The Culture of Chemistry ("the who, what, when, where and why of chemistry.")